Internship With an International Organization

 - 2 photographs, passport style (guidelines on next page) with your name gently printed on the back.
 Be careful not to damage photos when writing.

-- Nebraska Service Center recommends placing the photo in a clear plastic ‘ziploc’ sandwich bag.
+- The USCIS Service Center recommends placing the photo in a clear plastic ‘ziploc’ sandwich bag.

 - do NOT put a staple through the photos or trim the size of the photos.